 - Usages —

-- Subprojects — List of the subproject run in parallel to the core project.
+- Subprojects — List of the subprojects run in parallel to the core project:

 - Free text search — You can find information on how free text search is done in NetarchiveSuite.